IBE160/SG-KI-Krigerne/docs/ux-design-specification.md

 ### 7.1 Consistency Rules

 The following UX pattern decisions establish consistency across the Himolde Study Friend application, leveraging best practices and aligning with the "Structured Clarity" design direction and "Clear Horizon" color theme.
+These patterns and their application were collaboratively discussed and agreed upon with user input to ensure they meet genuine user needs and project goals.

 **1. Button Hierarchy:**
 *   **Primary Action ("Send" Button):** Utilizes `Clear Horizon`'s primary blue (`#1E90FF`), full opacity, and solid background.
 This ensures the main user action is visually prominent and clear.
+    *   _Example:_ A solid blue "Send" button next to the chat input field.
 *   **Secondary Actions (e.g., Clarification Options):** Will use less prominent styling, such as outlined buttons or simple text links, potentially leveraging the accent color (`#B0BEC5`).
+    *   _Example:_ Outlined "Yes" or "No" buttons in a clarification prompt.
 *   **Tertiary Actions (e.g., Feedback Icons):** Minimal visual weight, typically icon-only, with subtle hover states to indicate interactivity.
 *   **Destructive Actions:** Not applicable within the MVP chat interface.
 *   **Rationale:** Clearly guides users to the most important interactions within the conversational flow.

 **2. Feedback Patterns:**
 *   **Success:** A clear, well-formatted bot response in the chat history is the primary success indicator.
 For positive user actions (e.g., providing feedback), a subtle `Toast` notification (using `Clear Horizon`'s success green `#4CAF50`) will provide confirmation.
+    *   _Example:_ A small "Feedback submitted!" toast message in the corner after a user clicks "thumbs up."
 *   **Error:** For transient system errors (e.g., network issues), a non-intrusive `Toast` notification (using `Clear Horizon`'s error red `#F44336`).
 For more critical errors requiring user attention, an `AlertDialog` may be used.
 Bot messages within the chat history will convey "I don't know" or "out of scope" scenarios.
 *   **Warning:** If specific warning states are introduced later, a `Toast` or system message (using `Clear Horizon`'s warning yellow `#FFEB3B`) would be appropriate.
 *   **Information:** System messages (e.g., welcome, clarification prompts) will be presented as distinct `System/Info` chat bubbles.